-To explore how various CCRCs differ from one another, you can start by using the side-by-side comparisons tool included as part of myLifeSite’s premium subscription.
+To explore how various CCRCs differ from one another, you can start by using the side-by-side comparisons tool included as part of myLifeSite’s search and compare tool.

 While, by definition, all CCRCs provide their residents a continuum of care that ranges from independent living to assisted living to full-time skilled nursing care, the specifics may vary from one CCRC to another.